 Camtasia guarantees high quality – up to 4k!
 It’s also great if you work with a remote team since the program is available to both Mac and PC users.
 It has a variety of other effects that are also more high-tech and rare in screen recording tools, especially in a free program.

 Accounting can be a huge pain and is probably one of the most dreaded tasks that freelancers have to do to manage their business.
 Luckily, there are a couple of tools that were launched to help!

-Wave is your free, all-in-one accounting station .
-It allows you to create invoices and quotations, send them to your clients, save them in a number of formats including Excel or PDF file.
+Wave is your free, all-in-one accounting station.
+It allows you to create invoices and quotations, send them to your clients, and save them in a number of formats including Excel or PDF files.
 It also has the option of sending reminders for overdue invoices – very handy when it comes to clients who seem to conveniently forget you at the end of the month.

 FreshBooks has positioned itself as a major contender in accounting for the self-employed.
 A cloud-based accounting software, FreshBooks also hosts a myriad of other useful features such as setting up payments, time-tracking, and revenue reporting.

 Another great plus point?
 The easy-to-use interface – newbie freelancers will especially find this useful in managing day-to-day aspects of their finances.
 In terms of specific features, these differ based on the plan you currently have.

 You can try Freshbooks for free for 30 days.
 No credit card is required.

 Corgee is an AI assistant that allows you to sync up your bank, Wise and PayPal accounts.
 It is a very useful (and free!) app that can help you track your transactions, taxes and financial growth.

 Corgee is particularly advertised to self-employed individuals and is based in Barcelona.

 Freelancing grants most of us the opportunity to work from almost anywhere, but that also means that planning for projects, time management, marketing and invoicing clients – all of these activities fall squarely on your plate of responsibilities.